 New builds and recently built properties that are still under warranty by organisations such as the NHBC, LABC or Premier Guarantees, may require nothing more than a RICS Condition Report, while non-standard homes, old properties or listed buildings will benefit from a detailed Building Survey.
 If you’re not sure which survey is the right choice for your property, take a look at our handy comparison table or ask one of our expert surveyors direct.

 Moving house always involves a significant investment of time, money and effort.
 While it might be tempting to avoid the additional expense of a property survey, a detailed report by a qualified professional is the best way to understand the condition of a building before you buy it.
 That way, you will have the full knowledge of any expensive or significant works required to maintain the property so you can make an informed judgement about how to proceed with the transaction.

 Does a RICS HomeBuyer Report include a valuation?

 RICS HomeBuyer Reports don’t always include a property valuation – it depends on the Chartered Surveyor practice you employ, so make sure you double check.
-At Gowers Surveyors, we always include a market valuation of the property, as well as a reinstatement cost assessment for building insurance purposes, in our HomeBuyer Reports.
+At Gowers Surveyors, you have the option to include a market valuation of the property, as well as a reinstatement cost assessment for building insurance purposes, in our HomeBuyer Reports.

 The valuation given is based on the current condition as found in the survey.
 This may be lower than the agreed purchase price if expensive repairs are found to be needed.
 Should this be the case, you would be perfectly within your rights to approach the vendor with a proposal to renegotiate the purchase price, or ask them to carry out necessary repairs before exchanging contracts.

 Of course, Gowers Surveyors can also carry out standalone residential property valuations for homes in Cambridge, Stamford and Peterborough.
 Our team can deliver an accurate market value and potential sale price, and offer a rental value figure too, if required.

 Case Study: Werrington, Peterborough